Madison Woolley Rocks Wet Black Bikini That Leaves Little To The Imagination

 Australian model Madison Woolley put her incredibly toned bikini body on display as she got soaking wet in a new snapshot posted to her Instagram page.
 She has been sharing a series of bikini looks lately, and today's upload was no different.

-Madison was snapped while enjoying the warm summer day at the beach.
-Avid fans of the influencer know that she loved spending time on beaches, especially on hot, sunny days.
+Madison was snapped while enjoying a warm summer day at the beach.
+Avid fans of the influencer know that she loves spending time on beaches, especially on hot, sunny days.
 According to the geotag, she was somewhere in Sydney.

-She stood on the shoreline, dripping wet with one leg forward.
+She stood on the shoreline, dripping wet, with one leg forward.
 The babe slightly angled her body to the side as she raised both of her hands in the air.
-She looked to her right, possibly gazing at something that caught her attention.
-She had a big smile on her face, indicating that she was enjoying the moment.
-Her flawless skin glowed under the sunshine.
+She looked to her right and had a big smile on her face, indicating that she was enjoying the moment.
+Her flawless skin glowed in the sunshine.

-The turquoise blue water and the bright blue sky mostly made up the background.
-Several beachgoers were also visible in the shot.

-She sported matching bikini bottoms that boasted strings that tied on the sides of her slender hips.
-The daring swimsuit exposed her flat stomach and abs.
-Its high leg cuts also helped accentuate her lean thighs.
+She sported matching bikini bottoms with strings that tied on the sides of her curvy hips.
+The daring swimsuit exposed her flat stomach and abs, while its high leg cuts also accentuated her lean thighs.

 For the occasion, the influencer wore a simple ring and a pair of earrings as accessories.
-Meanwhile, Madison’s wet blond hair was slicked and hanging on her back.
+Madison's wet blond hair was slicked and hanging down her back.

 In the caption, the hottie shared that she was in a state of complete happiness.
-She also revealed that her sexy swimwear came from White Fox Boutique and tagged the brand in the post.
-She also urged her fans to check out her new YouTube video.
+She also revealed that her sexy swimwear came from White Fox Boutique and tagged the brand.
+She urged her fans to check out her new YouTube video.

-Among Madison’s 598,000-plus Instagram followers, many were quick to comment on the model’s sizzling hot photo.
-In less than an hour of going live on the social media website, the new share received over 4,500 likes and more than 40 comments.
-Fellow influencers and fans flocked to the comments section to drop compliments on her fit body, while others couldn’t find the right words and shared some emoji instead.
+Among Madison's 598,000-plus Instagram followers, many were quick to comment on the model's sizzling-hot photo.
+In less than an hour of going live on the social media app, the new share received over 4,500 likes and more than 40 comments.
+Fellow influencers and fans flocked to the comments section to drop compliments on her fit body, while others couldn't find the right words and shared some emoji instead.

 "Always a beauty!
 I am in awe of your perfect figure and beautiful face," gushed a fan.